LeeSomm/nu-sletter/DEV_INSTRUCTIONS.md

 ## Current Status (as of 2025-07-02)

 - **Phase 1 (Core Setup):** Mostly complete.
-SvelteKit project is set up, Firebase is configured, and basic authentication is implemented.
+SvelteKit project is set up, Firebase is configured, and basic authentication (email/password and Google Sign-In) is implemented.
 The database schema is defined, but security rules need to be finalized.
-- **Phase 2 (Question System):** Not started.
+- **Phase 2 (Question System):** In progress.
+The response submission page now prevents users from making multiple submissions per week, allowing them to edit their existing response instead.
+The system also ensures that a user-submitted question is only added to the database on the initial submission, not on subsequent updates.
+A new admin page for question management has been created at `/admin/questions`.
+The logic for assigning unique weekly questions to users has been implemented in `src/lib/server/questions.ts`.
 - **Phase 3 (Newsletter Generation):** In progress.
 The core LLM integration for generating newsletter summaries is functional using the Google Generative AI API.
 The next steps are to build out the email templating and sending mechanism.
 - **`src/lib/server/newsletter.ts`:** This file now successfully uses the `@google/genai` library to generate a newsletter summary from a list of responses.
 The previous implementation using the deprecated `google/generative-ai` has been updated.
+- **`src/lib/server/questions.ts`:** The logic for assigning unique weekly questions to users has been implemented.
+- **`src/routes/respond/+page.svelte`:** This page now handles both creating and updating user responses.
+It checks for an existing response for the current week and allows users to edit it if one exists.
+A new question is only submitted to the `questions` collection on the first submission.
+- **`src/routes/login/+page.svelte`:** The login page now supports both email/password and Google Sign-In authentication.
+It also creates a new user document in Firestore on the first login.
+- **`src/routes/admin/questions/+page.svelte`:** A new page for managing questions has been created.
+It allows admins to view, add, edit, activate/deactivate, and delete questions.

 ## Core Functionality